imxiejie/ThinkVim/tutorial/tutorial.md

   - [Clojure](https://github.com/neoclide/coc.nvim/wiki/Language-servers#clojure)
   - [Julia](https://github.com/neoclide/coc.nvim/wiki/Language-servers#julia)

-[More about Coc](https://github.com/neoclide/coc.nvim)❤️ , thinkvim is centerd on coc with coc-extensins,so you should learn more about coc and coc-extensions
+[More about Coc](https://github.com/neoclide/coc.nvim)❤️ , thinkvim is centered on coc with coc-extensions,so you should learn more about coc and coc-extensions

 ### Coc Extensions